rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-07-Tues-Cleanliness.md

 featured-image: blog/cleaning-products_vbsqzw.jpg
 image: Blog/cleaning-products_vbsqzw.jpg
 alt: Cleaning Products
-description: As we are all home more, this a exceptional opportunity for us to spend some time deep cleaning and organizing the clutter.
+description: As we are all home more, this is an exceptional opportunity for us to spend some time deep cleaning and organizing the clutter.
 There is a lot in our lives we cannot control but we can control the cleanliness of our homes.
 tags:  topic-tuesday cleaning cleaning-products
 comments: true
 permalink: